TiagoLeite/SCC5830_ImageProcessing2019_FinalProject/README.md

 #### 4 Ensembled model

-As a last step, an ensemble model including all the used models will be implemented, in order to check if it would improve the score on Kaggle's leaderboard.
+As a last step, an ensembled model including all the used models will be implemented, in order to check if it would improve the score on Kaggle's leaderboard.